-This is a second large fine for Google, the first one was issued by the French CNIL, in the amount of €50 million.
-This is the biggest GDPR fine, in general, to this date.
+This is a second large fine for Google, the first one was issued by the French CNIL, in the amount of €50 million which is the biggest GDPR fine, in general, to this date.
 Read our blog to find out more:

 This was quite a surprise since Swedish DPA did not show any significant activity, issuing only two minor fines before.
-However, this is something that has been cooking since 2017.
+However, this is something that has been stirring since 2017.